alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 RDP session is hijacked by a third party; of if they back-up their messages in cleartext to cloud storage leading somehow to data exfiltration, neither of these would be a failure of E2ESM.
 This would instead be a failure of the participant's [@TrustedComputingBase].

+It is important to note that the concept of "participant", defined by their TCB, is the foundation for all other trust.
+Developing from the basic definitions of a [@TrustedComputingBase] and from the concept of "trust-to-trust" discussed in [@RoleOfTrust], failure of a participant to maintain integrity over their own (trusted) environment should not be considered a failure of an E2ESM that connects it to other participants.

+Further: it is obviously possible to burden the E2ESM with surfacing potential integrity issues of any given participant; but to require such in this standard would risk harming the privacy of the participant entity.

 ## Why: Content PCASM